jorgenbjerkesjo/Omnia-Foundation-Docs/sharepoint-provisioning/fields.rst

     }

-.. note:: Even if the attribute is called **NoteFieldAttribute** its not necessary to include Attribute in the name **NoteField** is enough and that will make the code look more clean.
+.. note:: Even if the attribute is called **NoteFieldAttribute** its not necessary to include Attribute in the name, **NoteField** is enough and that will make the code look more clean.

 All field definitions requires the minimal **id** and **internalName** parameters since this is required to be able to create the field.
 For the different field attributes there are always minimal required parameters that need to be provided but there is also optional properties that can be specified.
 Below is an example of all the optional properties that can be specified on the NoteFieldAttribute